Nair photo

 Biography

 I am a professor of history at the University of Virginia.
-I teach survey courses on 18th-20th century South Asia as well as upper-level seminar coures and graduate courses on the Partition of the Indian subcontinent and blasphemy politics in South Asia.
-I am the author of two books, Hurt Sentiments: Secularism and Belonging in South Asia (Harvard University Press and HarperCollins India, 2023) and Changing Homelands: Hindu Politics and the Partition of India (Harvard University Press and Permanent Black, 2011, pbk 2016).
+I teach survey courses on modern South Asia and upper-level seminar coures and graduate courses on the Partition of the Indian subcontinent and blasphemy politics in South Asia.
+I am the author of two books, Hurt Sentiments: Secularism and Belonging in South Asia (Harvard University Press, 2023) and Changing Homelands: Hindu Politics and the Partition of India (Harvard University Press and Permanent Black, 2011, pbk 2016).
 I have also edited two special issues of Asian Affairs: 'Ghosts from the Past?
 Assessing Recent Developments in Religious Freedom in South Asia' was published in 2018 and 'Citizenship, Belonging, and the Partition of India' was published in 2022.
+Both are now available as edited volumes from Routledge.

 Publications